 Staci talked to everyone she could about starting a business.
 Some of them later became her customers.
 She is fond of saying, “People do business with people they know, like and trust.”

-SAMS’ reputation in the industry led their first customer.
-A woman Staci had worked with when they were both government contractors was looking for someone with the company’s skillset.
+SAMS’ reputation in the industry led to its first customer.
+A woman Staci had worked with when they were both government contractors was looking for someone with the company’s capabilities.
 Having recently launched SAMS, Staci declined the offer, but made the woman an offer: “Do you trust me to hire the right people who will come support you?”
-She said yes, and SAMS had its first customer.
+The woman said yes, and SAMS had its first customer.

 SAMS Gets its Own Office

-At first, Strategy and Management Services was ran out of Staci’s own home.
+At first, Strategy and Management Services was run out of Staci’s own home.
 As the company gradually matured it was managed out of a small incubator space.
-However, as SAMS growth exploded in 2013, the company was moved to its current office space in Springfield, Virginia.
+However, as SAMS’ growth exploded in 2013, the company moved to its current office location in Springfield, Virginia.

 SAMS also ranked #14 on the Women Presidents Organization’s (WPO) 50 Fastest Growing Women-Owned/Led Companies Worldwide.
-Additionally, Staci was a recipient of an ESGR Patriot Award for her dedication to employees in the National Guard and Reserves.
+Additionally, Staci was a recipient of an Employer Support of the Guard and Reserve (ESGR) Patriot Award for her dedication to employees in the National Guard and Reserves.

 VIVID Vision 2020